-A standout feature of this text is the tight linkage between the content of the chapters and the selected readings-two or three new readings for each chapter.
-The lineup of readings that accompany the 20th edition is outstanding in this respect-a truly appealing mix of strategically relevant and practically oriented readings, certain to engage students and sharpen their thinking on how to apply the concepts and tools of strategic analysis.
-We are confident you will be impressed with how well the readings work as discussion vehicles and the amount of student interest they will spark.
+A standout feature of this text has always been the tight linkage between the content of the chapters and the cases.
+The lineup of cases that accompany the 20th edition is outstanding in this respect-a truly appealing mix of strategically relevant and thoughtfully crafted cases, certain to engage students and sharpen their skills in applying the concepts and tools of strategic analysis.
+Many involve high-profile companies that the students will immediately recognize and relate to; all are framed around key strategic issues and serve to add depth and context to the topical content of the chapters.
+We are confident you will be impressed with how well these cases work in the classroom and the amount of student interest they will spark.

-For some years now, growing numbers of strategy instructors at business schools worldwide have been transitioning from a purely text-readings course structure to a more robust and energizing text-readings-simulation course structure.
+For some years now, growing numbers of strategy instructors at business schools worldwide have been transitioning from a purely text-case course structure to a more robust and energizing text-case-simulation course structure.
 Incorporating a competition-based strategy simulation has the strong appeal of providing class members with an immediate and engaging opportunity to apply the concepts and analytical tools covered in the chapters and to become personally involved in crafting and executing a strategy for a virtual company that they have been assigned to manage and that competes head-to-head with companies run by other class members.
 Two widely used and pedagogically effective online strategy simulations, The Business Strategy Game and GLO-BUS, are optional companions for this text.
-Both simulations were created by Arthur Thompson, one of the text authors, and, like the readings, are closely linked to the content of each chapter in the text.
+Both simulations were created by Arthur Thompson, one of the text authors, and, like the cases, are closely linked to the content of each chapter in the text.
 The Exercises for Simulation Participants, found at the end of each chapter, provide clear guidance to class members in applying the concepts and analytical tools covered in the chapters to the issues and decisions that they have to wrestle with in managing their simulation company.

-To assist instructors in assessing student achievement of program learning objectives, in line with the latest AACSB requirements, the 20th edition includes a set of Assurance of Learning Exercises at the end of each chapter that link to the specific learning objectives appearing at the beginning of each chapter and highlighted throughout the text.
-An important instructional feature of the 20th edition is its more closely integrated linkage of selected chapter-end Assurance of Learning Exercises to the publisher's web-based assignment and assessment platform called ConnectTM.
-Your students will be able to use the online ConnectTM supplement to (1) complete two of the Assurance of Learning Exercises appearing at the end of each of the 12 chapters, and (2) complete chapter-end quizzes.
+To assist instructors in assessing student achievement of program learning objectives, in line with AACSB requirements, the 20th edition includes a set of Assurance of Learning Exercises at the end of each chapter that link to the specific learning objectives appearing at the beginning of each chapter and highlighted throughout the text.
+An important instructional feature of the 20th edition is its more closely integrated linkage of selected chapter-end Assurance of Learning Exercises and cases to the publisher's web-based assignment and assessment platform called ConnectTM.
+Your students will be able to use the online ConnectTM supplement to (1) complete two of the Assurance of Learning Exercises appearing at the end of each of the 12 chapters, (2) complete chapter-end quizzes, and (3) enter their answers to a select number of the suggested assignment questions for 7 of the 31 cases in this edition.
 Many of the ConnectTM exercises are automatically graded, thereby enabling you to easily assess the learning that has occurred.